 I LOVE the lamps made with musical instruments.
-The attention to detail in each room is really remarkable and make each experience unique for guests.
+The attention to detail in each room is really remarkable and makes each experience unique for guests.

-During our stay, we enjoyed breakfast and dinner at Hotel Pattee.
+During our stay, we enjoyed breakfast and dinner at the Hotel Pattee.

 I highly recommend the Pain Perdu for breakfast (Fresh bread soaked in custard for 24 hours, grilled to perfection, topped with a berry compote and almonds) and the Irish Salmon (Chef Miguel’s twist on classic Irish salmon finished in a rich Irish cream & fennel sauce served over mashed potatoes and asparagus) for dinner.

-During your visit don’t forget to talk a walk through Soumas Court located next the hotel.
+During your visit don’t forget to talk a walk through Soumas Court located next to the hotel.

-This beautiful courtyard is wonderful spot to enjoy a beautiful day.
+This beautiful courtyard is a wonderful spot to enjoy a beautiful day.